Dahmiedebby/SkyKeep/README.md

 # Usage
-Upon visiting the SkyKeep application, users will automatically see the weather for their current location if geolocation is enabled.
-Users can also search for weather data in various cities using the search functionality.
+Upon visiting the SkyKeep application, users can search for weather data in various cities using the search functionality.
+They can also add city by clicking on the Add City button to add a city to My Cities page.
+They can click on News and view weather news and reports from across the Globe.
 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.